 Reviewed by our clinical team

-It is often forgotten that achieving and maintaining an erection requires a man to be psychologically engaged, rather than being the mere puppet of a mindless physical response.
+It is often forgotten that achieving and maintaining an erection requires a man to be psychologically engaged, rather than being a puppet of a mindless physical response.

-Below, we look at the psychological causes of ED, and assess the usefulness of the different types of therapy for ED available.
+In this article we're going to look at the psychological causes of ED and assess the usefulness of the different types of therapy for ED available.
 To find out more about the cause of your ED, and to find out the best treatment options for you, you can complete a free online consultation through our ED clinic.

-Between 10 and 20% of all cases of ED have psychological causes, which can include:
+Lots of cases of ED have psychological causes, which can include:

 - Performance anxiety